Al Hamdan: Rule in Jabal Hawran

-During the 1837–1838 Druze revolt against Ibrahim Pasha of Egypt, the governor of Syria, the Druze were led by Yahya al-Hamdan, who was the leading sheikh (chieftain) of Jabal Hauran.
-Between 1852 and 1857, Ismail al-Atrash, a Druze sheikh based in al-Qurayya, became the virtual military chief of the Jabal Hauran Druze at the expense of Al Hamdan's authority.
+During the 1837–1838 Druze revolt against Ibrahim Pasha of Egypt, the governor of Syria, the Druze were led by Yahya al-Hamdan, who was the leading chieftain of Jabal Hawran.
+Between 1852 and 1857, Isma'il al-Atrash, a Druze chieftain based in al-Qurayya, became the virtual military chief of the Jabal Hawran Druze at the expense of Al Hamdan's authority.
 Ismail's rise and rivalry with the Al Hamdan divided the Druze into two factions, with most of the long-established Druze families backing the Al Hamdan and the newer migrants supporting Bani al-Atrash.
 The preeminent sheikh of the Al Hamdan at the time was Wakid al-Hamdan.
-In 1856, the sheikhs of the Bani Amer, Abu Fakhr, Abu Assaf, Al Hanaydi and Al Azzam clans petitioned the Ottoman governor of Damascus to appoint Wakil as "first sheikh" of Jabal Hauran in their bid to stem al-Atrash power.
-The following year, Ismail al-Atrash captured the Al Hamdan's secondary village, 'Ira, and drove out its sheikh Hazza al-Hamdan, Wakid's brother.
+In 1856, the sheikhs of the Bani Amer, Abu Fakhr, Abu Assaf, Al Hanaydi and Al Azzam clans petitioned the Ottoman governor of Damascus to appoint Wakil as "first sheikh" of Jabal Hawran in their bid to stem al-Atrash power.
+The following year, Isma'il al-Atrash captured the Al Hamdan's secondary village, Ira, and drove out its sheikh Hazza al-Hamdan, Wakid's brother.

 Decline

-By 1860, the Al Hamdan lost their position of power in Jabal Hauran and became largely dependent on the more powerful Bani Amer.
+By 1860, the Al Hamdan lost their position of power in Jabal Hawran and became largely dependent on the more powerful Bani Amer.
 By 1862, the Al Hamdan had lost Qanawat, which no longer came under any one particular family's rule, but rather served as the headquarters of the Druze shaykh al-aql (religious leader), Sheikh Husayn al-Hajari.
-To make up for losing Qanawat, the Al Hamdan captured the villages of Aslihah in the Hauran plain and Masad south of as-Suwayda.
-The Al Hamdan controlled five villages in Jabal Hauran in 1868.
-The clan sided with the Bedouin Sulut tribe in their war against Ismail al-Atrash that year.
+To make up for losing Qanawat, the Al Hamdan captured the villages of Aslihah in the Hawran plain and Masad south of Sweida.
+The Al Hamdan controlled five villages in Jabal Hawran in 1868.
+The clan sided with the Bedouin Sulut tribe in their war against Isma'il al-Atrash that year.